Rape in Taiwan: History

-rape and murder of Pai Hsiao-yen, the rapes of Lin Yi-han and Wong He, Justin Lee sex scandal, and crimes of Chang Tso-chi, Chen Jui-chin, Jung Myung-seok, and Sakuliu Pavavaljung.
+rape and murder of Pai Hsiao-yen, the rapes of Lin Yi-han and Wong He, Justin Lee sex scandal, and crimes of Chang Tso-chi, Chen Jui-chin, Jung Myung-seok, Liang Yu-chih, and Sakuliu Pavavaljung.

 In 1996, Taiwanese airman Chiang Kuo-ching was tortured into making a false confession of rape and murder of a five-year-old girl and was executed in 1997.